dareoyeleke/labor-market-analytics-data-jobs/README.md

     GROUP BY sd.skills, sd.skill_id
     ORDER BY skill_count DESC
   ```
-# The results show
+ **The results show**
   - Python and sql are the leading skills for US based or remote jobs with the total mention for each skill at 40,616 and 40,352 respectively
   - Following the top two skills, we see a steep drop in the mention for aws and azure skills at 18,286 and 13,928  respectively

-4) **Average salary by skill** The next Query pulls data from the table for the average pay for each skill for remote Data analyst jobs
+### 4) Average salary by skill :: The next Query pulls data from the table for the average pay for each skill for remote Data analyst jobs
   ```sql
     SELECT
       skills,